-Syria war: UN Security Council to vote on Aleppo ceasefire
+Syria war: Russia, China vote against Aleppo ceasefire

 Masaken Hanano has been largely reduced to rubble, and Chobello's apartment is now a chaotic mess, with holes through the walls and his possessions thrown into a heap.

-"I'm very sad because everything is either destroyed or ransacked," he told CNN.
+"I'm very sad because everything is either destroyed or ransacked," he said.

 One of the few possessions of value found under the rubble was a photograph of his family.